aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/worksheet/_index.md

 ```

 Starts the session that uses caches to access the data in this worksheet.

+**Remarks**

 After finishing the access to the data, [Workbook.closeAccessCache(int)](../../com.aspose.cells/workbook\#closeAccessCache-int-) should be invoked with same options to clear all caches and recover normal access mode.

 **Parameters:**
 | Parameter | Type | Description |